ia-toki/tcframe/docs/topic-guides/io-formats.rst

     As a workaround, just create an input variable and initialize it to ``BEGIN``.

-Complex conditional I/O format that can't be handled by jagged vectors
+Complex conditional I/O format that can't be handled by jagged vectors/raw line(s)
-    There is **NO** known general workaround yet.
-We're still working on designing how to handle complex format.

-    However, there are workarounds for simple cases, for example:

-    "Output the required sum, or the string ``IMPOSSIBLE`` if there is no solution."

-    In this case, you can just use a string as the output variable.
-The downside is that it is not type-safe; for example, the generation won't fail if the reference solution mistakenly output an invalid string such as ``123abc``.

-However, a last resort for a workaround does exist for output format.
-If you have complex output format, you can just omit the method ``OutputFormat()`` altogether and your solution's output won't be checked at all for validity.
+    As a workaround, if you have a very complex output format, you can just omit the methods ``OutputFormat()``/``OutputFormatX()`` altogether and your solution's output won't be checked at all for validity.